Turmolt/Otto/README.md

-Otto
+## Otto

-Otto can be used to set up a multi-page menu system with ease.
-It features different page transitions, bookmarking pages between scenes, on page displayed/hidden events and more.
-Usage
+Otto can be used to instantly fill out all of your public fields instantly!

 Once the submodule is imported using the steps below it is easy to use Otto: